How to get to the Marquesas Islands?

 The main island and the largest of the Marquesas Archipelago is called Nuku Hiva, the big island, with its capital, Taiohae.
 Six islands are now populated on the archipelago.
 Four of them have a local airport (there is no International airport).
 It is common to distinguish the Northern Marquesas Islands (Ua Pou, Ua Huka and Nuku Hiva) and the Southern Marquesas Islands (Hiva Oa, Tahuata, Fatu Hiva).
 The island of Eiao is now uninhabited, as are the islands and islets of Hatutaa, Motu One, Moho Tani, Hatu Iti and Motu Nao.

-These islands are on the classic stopover passage of the sailors on a round-the-world trip.
+These South Pacific islands are on the classic stopover passage of the sailors on a round-the-world trip.
 The article on travel between the islands of French Polynesia may also provide you with information on your transfers from island to island in other Polynesian archipelagos.

 The Marquesas Islands are actually an archipelago belonging to French Polynesia (and thus to France), located about 1500 Km north of Tahiti Island, in the middle of the Pacific Ocean, in Oceania.
 It is one of the five archipelagos of the Polynesian territory, one of my favorites with the Gambier (Mangareva) and Australes.
 This tropical archipelago is particularly well known for being part of the origin of the settlement of Easter Island.
 These volcanic islands have lush vegetation and can be considered paradise on earth for hikers.